-Update: Here’s during the following week.
+Update: Here’s what transpired during the following week.

 Destination: Void

-In a nutshell, all the e-mail I sent this weekend through has vanished and never reached its intended destination.
+In a nutshell, all the e-mail I sent this weekend through .Mac has vanished and never reached its intended destination.

-I first noticed something was amiss yesterday when e-mailing portions of my from my .
-They failed to arrive to my inbox immediately, but I assumed it was just a blip and picked them up from Sent Items folder anyway.
+I first noticed something was amiss yesterday when e-mailing portions of my last post from my iPod Touch.
+They failed to arrive to my inbox immediately, but I assumed it was just a blip and picked them up from .Mac’s Sent Items

 Today, I checked again.
 They’re still not there.